PatrykLes/component-importer/README.md

 import * as BaseUi from "baseui/button"
 import { addPropertyControls, ControlType } from "framer"

-function Button(props) { // <=== Section 2
+function Button(props) {
 	return <BaseUi.Button {...props} />
 }

-addPropertyControls(Button, { // <=== Section 3
+addPropertyControls(Button, { // <=== Section 2
 	kind: { type: ControlType.Enum, defaultValue: "primary" },
 	label: { type: ControlType.String },
 	isLoading: { type: ControlType.Boolean, defaultValue: false },
 })
 ```

-If you work with react you will quickly understand Sections 1 and 2.
+If you work with react you will quickly understand Sections 1.
 We're importing the `Button` component from the `baseui` NPM package, and wrapping it in a function.
 The real interesting part is in Section 3 where, by analizing the Button's source code, we generate [property controls](https://www.framer.com/api/property-controls/) for the button.
 This means you can now drag your button to the canvas and modify it using a GUI that everyone can understand:

 ![Import Button Example](assets/readme-import-button-example.gif)

 ## The Goal: Increasing Design System Adoption

 As a design system (DS) maintainer, your DS's value is proportional to its adoption.
 To be successful you will need to think not just about developing components, but also about making sure that they are well documented and convenient for your target audience, which will generally be engineers and designers.
-The `component-importer` tries to lower the barrier for designer adoption by making your team's production instantly available.
+The `component-importer` tries to lower the barrier for designer adoption by making your DS instantly available.

 ## Getting Started